Current Time in Veenendaal, Netherlands

 What time zone is Veenendaal in?

 Veenendaal, Netherlands is in the Europe/Amsterdam time zone.
-That places it on UTC+1 during standard time, which is the same national time used across the Netherlands.
+It follows UTC+1 in standard time and UTC+2 during daylight saving time, which is the same system used across most of the Netherlands.

 Does Veenendaal observe daylight saving time?